The ultimate guide to beach driving

 Have a read of the best tyre pressure for beach driving, and make sure you consider how Heat changes tyre pressures.

-Remember, the lower that you drop your tyres the easier they are to roll off the rim.
+Remember, the lower that you drop your tyres the easier they are to roll off the wheel.
 This can happen if you corner too fast, and the tyre just moves to the side and pops off the rim.
 Fast cornering on sand is bound to get you in trouble anyway, so avoid it at all costs!

 Letting your tyres down will reduce the stress on your car and make it easier to drive.
 Don’t be lazy and drive without your tyres deflated, as you are likely to damage your car, wreck the tracks and end up bogged.